Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Theoretical Analysis

-\begin{theorem} The tightened sawtooth relaxation for $ \y = x^2 $ is hereditarily sharp. \end{theorem} As the proof of \cref{thm:sawtooth-hsharp} takes up a significant amount of space, we moved it to \cref{sec:proof_thm3} .
-Next, we show that neither of the MIP relaxations \morsireform, \zellmerreform or \HybS for $ \z = xy $ are sharp.
+Next, we show that neither of the MIP relaxations \morsireform, \zellmerreform nor \HybS for $ \z = xy $ are sharp.
 That is, their projected LP relaxation does not equal~$ \mathcal{M}(x, y) $ for any $ L, L_1 \in \N $.
 Note that we have included the McCormick inequalities in the definitions of \morsireform, \zellmerreform and \HybS to make the formulations stronger.
 The following proofs, however, refer to the fact that if one omits the McCormick inequalities in these formulations, then they are not sharp.
 Together with the McCormick inequalities, of course, they are sharp trivially. \begin{proposition} Let $ P^{\IPtiny}_{L, L_1} $ be the MIP relaxation \HybS for $ z = xy $ stated in~\eqref{eq:bin2-bin3}.
 Then, without the inequalities from the McCormick envelope~$ \mathcal{M}(x, y) $, $ P^{\IPtiny}_{L, L_1} $ is not sharp for any $ L, L_1 \in \N $. \end{proposition} \begin{proof} Without the McCormick envelope, the \HybS MIP relaxation $ \PIP_{L, L_1} $, and its LP-relaxation $ \PLP_{L, L_1} $, become strictly tighter as either~$L$ or~$L_1$ increases.
 Thus, we have

 and

 We now show $ \left(\lim_{L, L_1 \to \infty} \projxyz(\PLP_{L, L_1}) \right) \setminus \conv(\projxyz(\PIP_{1, 1})) \neq \emptyset $, which implies $ \projxyz(\PLP_{L, L_1}) \setminus \conv(\projxyz(\PIP_{L, L_1})) \neq \emptyset $, such that $ \PIP_{L, L_1} $ is not sharp for any $ L, L_1 \in \N $.
 The argument works in the following manner: